emilyantosch/shc_pr3_vl/databases/slides_5/main.typ

 #slide[
   #heading(numbering: none)[Derived Attributes]
+  #text(size: 16pt)[
     #question[
       Can you think of a derived attribute?
     ]
-  - The company is organized into departments
+    - The company is organized into departments.
-  - Each department has a unique name, a unique number, a manager (employee) with start date, and several locations
+    - Each department has a unique name, a unique number, a manager (employee) with start date, and several locations.
-  - A department controls a number of projects, each with unique name, unique number, single location
+    - A department controls a number of projects, each with unique name, unique number, single location.
-  - We store each employee's name, ssn, address, salary, sex, birthdate
+    - We store each employee's name, ssn, address, salary, sex, birthdate.
-  - An employee is assigned to one department, but may work on several projects, also from other departments
+    - An employee is assigned to one department, but may work on several projects, also from other departments.
-  - We keep track of the hours per week per project
+    - We keep track of the hours per week per project.
-  - We also keep track of the supervisor
+    - We also keep track of the supervisor.
     - We want to keep track of each employee's dependents for insurance purposes, namely first name, sex, birth date, and relationship to employee.
-Source: Elmasri, Fundamentals
   ]
+]

 #slide[
   #heading(numbering: none)[Derived Attributes]
-  #figure(image("../assets/img/slides_05/20250306_circle_num_of_emp_rev01.png"))
+  #figure(image("../assets/img/slides_05/20250306_circle_num_of_emp_rev01.png", height: 90%))
 ]

 #slide[